Queen Elizabeth II 335 by Andy Warhol

 Edition: Edition of 40, 10 AP, 5 PP, 3 HC, 30 TP containing only one image of each queen, signed and numbered in pencil.
 There is also a Royal Edition of 30, 5 AP, 2PP, and 2 HC, sprinkled with diamond dust, notated as FS II.335A.

-Queen Elizabeth II 335 by Andy Warhol is one of sixteen prints in the Reigning Queens series.
-Warhol debuted this collection two years before his death in 1985, featuring four female monarchs.
-All of the queens in the portfolio hold power in their own right, rather than obtaining it through marriage.
-The four queens include Queen Margrethe II of Denmark, Queen Beatrix of The Netherlands, Queen Ntombi Twala of Swaziland, and above, Queen Elizabeth II of the United Kingdom.
-The collection depicts Warhol’s fascination with royalty, feminine power, and global figures.
+Queen Elizabeth II 335 is one of sixteen prints in Warhol’s Reigning Queens series.
+Warhol debuted the portfolio in 1985, only two years before his death.
+It centered on four contemporary monarchs who held their titles in their own right.
+These queens—Margrethe II of Denmark, Beatrix of the Netherlands, Ntombi Twala of Swaziland, and Queen Elizabeth II—embody Warhol’s fascination with feminine power, global leadership, and royal iconography.

-The photos used in this collection were official or media photographs of the monarchs.
-For Queen Elizabeth II, Warhol chose the official photograph released for her Silver Jubilee in 1977, taken by Peter Grugeon in 1975.
-Warhol used the same photo for four prints of the queen, though each varies in color and composition.
+For the series, Warhol used official state or media photographs as source material.
+For Queen Elizabeth II, he selected the official portrait released during her Silver Jubilee in 1977, originally taken by Peter Grugeon in 1975.
+Moreover, Warhol reused this image for four different prints, each transformed through color shifts, compositional changes, and expressive linework.

 Share this page: